Django web project template

 Visual Studio also provides full debugging support for Django projects:

 It's typical for Django projects to be managed through their

 manage.py file, which is an assumption that Visual Studio follows.
 If you stop using that file as the entry point, you essentially break the project file.
 In that case you need to recreate the project from existing files without marking it as a Django project.

 Django management console

 The Django management console is accessed through various commands on the Project menu or by right-clicking the project in Solution Explorer.

 Open Django Shell...: opens a shell in your application context that enables you to manipulate your models"

 manage.py collectstatic --noinputto copy all the static files to the path specified by

 settings.py.
-Note that when publishing to Microsoft Azure, static files are automatically collected as part of the publish operation.
+When publishing to Azure App Service, static files are automatically collected as part of the publish operation.

 manage.py validate, which reports any validation errors in the installed models specified by